sap-tutorials/Tutorials/tutorials/jam-cloud-login-admin-user-setup/jam-cloud-login-admin-user-setup.md

 Figure 5: View your users in the SAP Jam Admin Console's Users page

-You can also remove a user by editing the user and setting their Member Status to Alumni.
+You can also remove a user by editing the user and setting their Member Status to 'Alumni'.
 This will then free up another license for use.